ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 Unlike long-term disability insurance, short-term disability insurance assists you for a few weeks or months until you are ready to resume work.

 So, how does it work?
-Most short-term disability policies kick in within 7 to 14 days of your inability to work.
+Most short-term disability policies start within 7 to 14 days of your inability to work.
 They usually provide benefits for 3 to 6 months.
-Some plans may extend up to a year.
+Some plans may even extend up to a year.

 The duration of benefits depends on the provider, so it’s important to review your insurance plan to understand what circumstances are covered and the extent of the coverage provided.

-STD policies typically replace 50% to 70% of your regular salary, helping you:
+Most short-term policies replace 50% to 70% of your regular salary, helping you:

 • Pay your monthly bills